Documentation

 manifest.yaml

-If you don't have the manifest file, create it:
+If you do not have a manifest file, create one:

 vpctl manifest init